Boat Launch Observations

 Also when finished for the day, please pull to the preparation area (or near it) to tie your boat down and stow your gear.
 Pulling up and just outside of the ramp makes it tough for the next guy pulling out.

-(9) When backing in multi-lane ramps before daylight, once in position and backing, turn off headlights so that others may see as well.
+(9) When backing in multi-lane ramps before daylight, once in position and backing, TURN OFF your headlights so as to NOT blind the others who may have to back down beside you.
 Parking lights/marker lights are fine while backing and while sitting at waters edge.

 (10) If you're new to this, make a check-list.
 Learn backing a trailer BEFORE you get to the launch.
 Have separate lists for: before leaving home, in ready line, before leaving dock, before arriving at dock, before haul-out, and before drive-off.